“What then was the blessing you enjoyed? For I bear you witness that, if possible, you would have plucked out your own eyes and given them to me.”

 What then was the blessing you enjoyed?

 “Blessing” indicates an ascription of blessing rather than a state, to pronounce one blessed.
 The Galatians counted themselves blessed when they first heard the gospel of grace.
-What has happened to that conviction?
-It does not appear that they hold that belief any longer.
+What has happened to that conviction now that they fell under the influence of the Judaizers?
+It does not appear they hold the blessed state of grace any longer.
 They formerly received Paul with a sense of blessedness.
 What has happened?
-They no longer view him and his message as a blessing, whereas once his physical appearance did not bother them (Galatians 4:14), now they are repulsed by his message of grace.
+They no longer view him and his message as a blessing, whereas once his physical appearance did not bother them (Galatians 4:14), but now they are repulsed by his message of grace.

 For I bear you witness that, if possible,

 Paul did not say it was possible for the Galatians to pluck out their eyes.
 The “if” in Greek means “if, and it is not so.”
 The “if” is contrary to the fact “if.”
 Paul speaks hypothetically of when they first grasped grace as a reality.
 At one time, they would have gone to great lengths for the apostle Paul.
 Now, they follow legalistic leaders.
 They are both unstable and fickle.
 They went from deep love for Paul to intense hatred.
 They are now his enemies (Galatians 4:16).